 Barefoot Doctors and Pandemics: Ethiopia’s Experience and COVID 19 in Africa

 Mulugeta Gebrehiwot, African Arguments, April 8, 2020

 At the helm of the WHO today, Tedros should not forget the philosophy of public health that brought him to who he is.
-The Ethiopian Ministry of Health under the EPRDF won international plaudits for its professionalism and efficiency: a model of a well-run bureaucracy that could deliver results far in excess of most of its peers across the developing the world.
-But those successes were built upon doctrines of community-based public health, forged in the hardships of war by a guerrilla front that knew its survival depended on the trust of the people, so that it had no alternative but to deliver on effective, community-based health.
+The Ethiopian Ministry of Health under the EPRDF won international plaudits for its professionalism and efficiency: a model of a well-run bureaucracy that could deliver results far in excess of most of its peers across the developing world.
+But those successes were built upon doctrines of community-based public health, forged in the hardships of war by a guerrilla front that knew its survival depended on the trust of the people so that it had no alternative but to deliver on effective, community-based health.